shreyakadam21/Data-Analyst-Portfolio/README.md

 - Used Conditional Formatting to emphasize best and worst-selling pizzas
 - Now, Add Title Pizza Sales Dashboard
 - Organized charts like Daily Trends, Hourly Trends, % Sales by Size/Category, and Best/Worst Sellers.

+# Dashboard
+This is an interactive Excel Dashboard
+Pizza Sales REPORT